-Cuneiform is a large-scale data analysis functional programming language.
+Cuneiform is a functional programming language for large-scale data analysis workflows.
 It is open because it easily integrates foreign tools and libraries, e.g., Python libraries or command line tools.
 It is general because it has the expressive power of a functional programming language while automatically parallelizing and distributing program execution.
 Cuneiform uses distributed Erlang to scalably run in cluster and cloud environments.

 Automatic Parallelism and Distribution

 Cuneiform is built on distributed Erlang which allows setting up large clusters of Cuneiform workers on top of a Posix-conforming distributed file system with minimal effort.
 Since Cuneiform is a functional language, it can evaluate sub-expressions independently in a distributed setting assuming foreign functions are deterministic.
 This way, potential parallelism can be inferred without additional annotation from the user.

 Worker allocation over time for a variant calling workflow made up of 12300 foreign function applications.
 The workflow analyzes 8 GiBytes of compressed DNA samples which it matches against a 3 GiBytes Human reference genome.
 It runs for just under an hour on an 8-node cluster amounting to 576 cores backed by a 4-node Gluster distributed file system.
 Independent foreign function applications run in parallel.

 Data dependency graph for the same variant calling workflow.
 A yellow line stands for an input or output file, a blue line stands for a foreign function application.
 A black arrow stands for a data dependency between a pair of files or foreign function applications.

 The flexible foreign function interface lets you integrate tools and libraries from many different sources.
 This allows you to drive a heterogeneous software collection through a uniform interface.
 Currently, the following foreign languages are supported: